History of Jason Crow in Timeline

 Jason Crow

-Jason Crow is an American politician currently serving as the U.S. Representative for Colorado's 6th congressional district since 2019.
-Notably, he's the first Democrat to represent this district, which includes areas of the Denver metropolitan area like Aurora, Littleton, and Centennial.
-Prior to his political career, Crow was a lawyer and a veteran.
+Jason Crow is an American politician, lawyer, and former U.S. Army officer currently serving as the U.S. Representative for Colorado's 6th congressional district since 2019.
+Notably, he is the first Democrat to represent this district, which encompasses the inner eastern and southern suburbs of Denver, including cities like Aurora, Littleton, and Centennial, as well as a portion of Denver itself.
+His background as a veteran and lawyer inform his approach to political representation.

 In 1979, Jason Crow was born in Madison, Wisconsin.